kornkamol-s/LLMInformationExtraction/README.md

 ## Project Description
 This repository is dedicated to the study "Leveraging Large Language Models for Advanced Information Extraction in the Carbon Insurance Domain."
-The goal of this project is to automate the extraction of critical data from Project Design Documents (PDDs) registered with Verra under the VCS using GPT-3.5, focusing primarily on carbon activity projects in the Forestry and Land Use or Renewable Energy sectors.
+The goal of this project is to automate the extraction of critical data from Project Design Documents (PDDs) registered with Verra using GPT-3.5, focusing primarily on carbon activity projects in the Forestry and Land Use or Renewable Energy sectors.
 By automating the extraction process, the project aims to enhance the efficiency and accuracy of risk assessments in the carbon insurance sector while significantly reducing the manual workload.

 Key Stages of the Project:
 - Data Collection: Scraping and gathering relevant project data from Verra, including PDDs and associated project details.